RaynerG/nvidia-nano/README.md

 sudo apt-get update && sudo apt-get upgrade
 ```

-Customise gedit by running it on the command line:
+Optionally, customise gedit by running it on the command line:
 ```
 gedit
 ```